ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-components.md

 Managed servers can be added to the backup infrastructure so that Veeam can use them as either source or target servers.
 After the automated provisioning, the following managed servers exist:

 * The "all-in-one" backup server.
-* The vCenter of the VMware vSphere Server instance.
+* The vCenter Server of the VMware vSphere® instance.

 More managed servers are added in the advanced deployment scenario, such as:

-* VMware vSphere servers - VMware vCenter® appliances and the associated ESXi hosts to be used as a source or target for backup/restore of VMs.
+* vSphere servers - VMware vCenter Server® appliances and the associated ESXi hosts to be used as a source or target for backup/restore of VMs.
 * Microsoft Windows servers - For hosting Veeam components, such as backup proxy, backup repository, mount server, and vPower NFS server.
 * Linux servers - For hosting Veeam components, such as helper host, backup proxy, and backup repository components.